AbiramiSridharan/Covid-vaccine-tracking-and-validation-using-Python-postgres-metabase-Mini-project/README.md

 **Postgres DB design**
-** Aim of this mini project is to track, validate and Analyse the vaccine details from phrama companies to hospitals** **covid vaccine tracking lookup:**
+**Aim of this mini project is to track, validate and Analyse the vaccine details from phrama companies to hospitals**

+**Covid vaccine tracking lookup**
 - company name,company code
 - cold storage id